Zanna-Finance/Stock_Price_Ticker/README.md

-# Seeeduino XIAO CircuitPython Stock Tracker
+# StockPulse by Zanna Finance

 A real-time stock ticker display using Seeed Studio hardware and the Tiingo financial data API.